bennylope/bennylope.github.com/generating-fixtures/presentation.md

 -----

-# Do you already have data?
+# Presumption that you have data

 ![Data](data.jpg)